-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 Best spot: By the Jokulsarlon Glacier Lagoon.

-"You can see the Aurora everywhere in Iceland," says Moyan Brenn, who's spent the past year photographing the Northern Lights.
+"You can see the Aurora everywhere in Iceland," says Moyan Brenn, who spent 2013 photographing the Northern Lights.

 "You just need to stay within the boundaries of the Arctic circle, find a clear sky and check for electromagnetic activity on the kp index."

-Note: •This story was updated in March 2017